 If the project is divided into x phases identified as release 1 (S1), release 2 (S2) … release X (Sx).
 Deliverables belonging to one of the releases should be clearly identifiable on sight within the SOW.

-<Beneficiary> must make a clear description of the content of each phase (release) and offer it for review to .
+<Beneficiary> must make a clear description of the content of each phase (release) and offer it for review to Wyre.
 As such <Beneficiary> shall repeat the section below a number of times, one time for every phase (release) it proposes being part of the implementation cycle.

 Release X